CodeOtter/bulkhead/README.md

 require('bulkhead').bootstrap.load(sails, cb)
 ```

-This will load any properly configured Bulhead package as a SailsJS plugin.
+This will load any properly configured Bulkhead package as a SailsJS plugin.

 #### Configuration